+A community foundation is a nonprofit organization created to meet the needs of the community.
 A community foundation serves three principal groups: donors, charitable organizations, and the community as a whole.

 - It serves donors by providing a vehicle to establish a permanent charitable fund.
 It also allows donors to make charitable contributions to already existing charitable funds.